By David Ruohoniemi

 Case and Introduction

 A 52-year-old right-handed woman with hypertension is brought in by ambulance after her daughter notices a sudden onset of nonsensical speech and trouble walking.
-On exam, she …
+On exam, …

 By Joshua Novack